russloewe/WebApp/README.md

 ## Sever Setup

 First install and set up a postgre server.
-Create user role and database www and add table for users:
+Create user role and database www and add table for users and articles:

     CREATE DATABASE yourdbname;
     CREATE USER youruser WITH ENCRYPTED PASSWORD 'yourpass';